-1. It is required that all student-athletes travel to away contests (when applicable) with the team on school provided transportation.
+- 1. It is required that all student-athletes travel to away contests (when applicable) with the team on school provided transportation.
 This promotes team camaraderie, sportsmanship and provides a means of effective supervision and maximizes safety to the athletic event.
-Exceptions may be granted by the Principal, Athletic Director or his/her designee and will follow the Board of Education transportation policies.

-- 2. Generally on weekends (Friday & Saturday) Grant Public Schools will provide one-way transportation to athletic contests unless an exception is granted by the Athletic Director. - 3.
-When transportation is provided back to GPS from the away contest, the expectation is that all student-athletes will return on the bus.
+Exceptions may be made by the Principal, Athletic Director or his/her designee and will follow the Board of Education transportation policies. - 2.
+When transportation is provided back to OVPS from the away contest, the expectation is that all student-athletes will return on the bus.
 There will be instances when the student-athlete will not be returning with the team.
 In these instances, the following steps must be taken: - a.
 Written approval of the coach or athletic director is obtained before or at the away contest. - b.
 Signed permission statement by a parent/guardian and returned to the coach or athletic director.